lalmaraz/toronto_climate_perceptions/README.md

 - Reference literature

 Outputs:
 - The paper folder contains the R Markdown file to generate the paper, a pdf version of the paper, and a complete bibliography.
+To access the paper PDF, go here: https://github.com/lalmaraz/toronto_climate_perceptions/blob/main/outputs/paper/paper.pdf

 Scripts:
 - EDA